 3. No noise

-Radiant floor heating systems are known for being quiet.
+Imagine trying to concentrate on your work with the sound of a furnace running in the background.
+It would be very difficult to focus, right?
+This is not an issue with radiant floor heating as they are very quiet.
 Unlike forced-air systems, there isn’t a loud furnace that kicks on.
 Therefore, you won’t hear anything while they’re on.

 5. Energy efficient